semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 <VideoTutorial title="How to use secrets" src="https://www.youtube.com/embed/rAJIRX81DeA"/>

+TODO: secrets are not visible to users, technically decryption happens at runtime, as opposed as when they are added to the block.
+They are not like environment variables.
+They may contain values that are exported as environment variables in the job environment.
+Their values are available as environment variables.

 Secrets work like environment variables.
 The main difference is that they are stored in encrypted format.
 Selecting a secret from the list decrypts the secret and injects its files or variables into all jobs in the block.

 Use secrets to store sensitive data like API keys, passwords, or SSH key files without revealing their contents.